CosmoStat/shapepipe/docs/pipeline_tutorial.md

 ### CFIS processing

+Processing of CFIS images can be separated into three categories: Field selection, analysis of single exposures, analysis of stacks.

-At the moment the single exposures has to be split into individual CCDs images and there are process independently.
+At the moment, single exposures have to be split into single-CCDs images, i.e. one FITS file contains one CCD from a single exposure.
-To process CFIS images the steps are the following (details of each step can be found below) :
-* Single exposures :
+The single-exposure single-CCD images are then processed independently.

+* Processing of single exposures:
   * Split each CCDs
-  * Create masks for bright stars, spikes, border, ...
+  * Create masks for bright stars, spikes, borders, Messier objects, ...
   * Detect sources of potential stars
   * PSF modeling
   * Validation of the PSF model (optional)
-* Stack images :
+* Stack images:
   * Create mask for bright stars, spikes, border, ...
   * Detect all sources
   * Interpolate the PSF model at the location of each sources for all epochs contributing